janusquadrifrons/RevitGPT/README.md

    - Verify sufficient quota availability on your OpenAI API dashboard.
 Remember, your API account should be filled separately from your ChatGPT subscription.

 ## Contributions
-Contributions are encouraged!
+Contributions are welcome!
+Feel free to submit issues, fork the repository, and make pull requests.
+For major changes, please open an issue first to discuss what you would like to change.
 Follow these steps to contribute:
 1. Fork the repository.
 2. Create a new feature branch:
    ```bash